stonezyg/modernize-apps-katacoda/scenarios/reactive-microservices/02-creating-simple-rest-service.md

 >**WARNING:** Don't remove the TODO markers.
 These will be used later to add new functionality.
 There are also some private method that we we will use later when we create our endpoints for the shopping cart.

 Currently our verticle doesn't really do anything except logging some info.
-Let's however try it out.
+Let's try it out.
+Execute:

 ``mvn compile vertx:run``{{execute}}

 You should see output that looks like this: